$0 India → Canada Express Entry Guide — Quick-Start Checklist

 What This Means for Indian IT Professionals

-The gap of 26-46 points can be closed through language score improvement (CLB 9 to 10 adds 12-24 points), French as a second language (up to 50 bonus points), or the ECA evaluator strategy for Indian degrees.
+The gap can be addressed through language score improvement (CLB 9 to 10 adds 3 points for one ability and up to 12 across all four), French as a second language (up to 50 bonus points), or the ECA evaluator strategy for Indian degrees.

 Free Download